An A Posteriori Error Estimator for Electrically Coupled Liquid Crystal Equilibrium Configurations: Numerical Results

 \section{Numerical Results}

 In this section, numerical experiments applying the electrically and flexoelectrically coupled estimator proposed above are presented.
-The numerical results suggest that the electrically coupled estimators markedly increases simulation efficiency with comparable or superior performance across a number of metrics compared with uniform mesh refinement.
+The inclusion of both electric and flexoelectric effects, paired with Dirichlet boundary conditions, limits the availability of non-trivial, closed-form solutions.
+However, the numerical results suggest that the proposed estimator markedly increases simulation efficiency with equivalent or superior performance across a number of metrics compared with uniform mesh refinement.